TTitcombe/Python-Machine-Learning-Models/README.md

 * Create a random forest classifier

 ### RBM
-Not commonly used today, but a model upon which the more powerful neural networks were built.
+Not popular today, but a great introduction to generative models
 ##### TODO
 * Test
 * Allow classification as well as generation